 (42) "PSIG" means pounds per square inch gauge.

-(43) "Reinspection or Follow-Up Inspection" means as complete an examination as is necessary to verify that any repair or corrective action required as a result of a certificate inspection is completed.
+(43) "Reinspection or Follow-Up Inspection" means an examination necessary to verify that any repair or corrective action required as a result of a certificate inspection is completed.

-(44) "Service vehicle" means a vehicle mounted with an air storage tank and often with other storage tanks that have oil, grease, or other fluids.
-The purpose of the vehicle is to service vehicles and equipment in the field away from the owner's shop.
+(44) "Service vehicle" means a vehicle mounted with an air storage tank that services vehicles and equipment in the field away from the owner's shop.

-(45) "Shop inspection" means an inspection conducted by an Authorized Inspector or a Commissioned Inspector pursuant to an inspection service agreement whereby the fabrication process or the repair or alteration of a boiler or pressure vessel is observed to ensure compliance with the ASME Code and the NBIC.
-The term shop inspection includes nuclear shop inspection where fabrication or material supply is done by the holder of an ASME N "" type certificate.
+(45) "Shop inspection" means an inspection conducted by an Authorized Inspector or a Commissioned Inspector pursuant to an inspection service agreement whereby the fabrication process or the repair or alteration of a boiler or pressure vessel is observed to ensure compliance with the ASME Code and the NBIC, including nuclear shop inspection where fabrication or material supply is done by the holder of an ASME "N" type certificate.

-(46) "Special inspection" means any inspection conducted by a Deputy Inspector other than a regularly scheduled inspection.
-Special inspection also includes the performance of an inspection by a Deputy Inspector that requires that the inspector make a special trip to meet the needs of the individual or organization requesting the inspection, including conducting certificate inspections during hours other than normal working hours, and inspection of field repairs and alterations.
+(46) "Special inspection" means any inspection conducted by a Deputy Inspector other than a regularly scheduled inspection, including the performance of an inspection by a Deputy Inspector that requires that the inspector make a special trip to meet the needs of the individual or organization requesting the inspection, conducting certificate inspections during hours other than normal working hours, and inspection of field repairs and alterations.

 (47) "Special inspector" means a National Board commissioned inspector employed by an insurance company authorized to write boiler and pressure vessel insurance in the state of North Carolina.